TuringLang/Libtask.jl/docs/src/index.md

 The functions discussed the above docstring (in addition to [`TapedTask`](@ref) itself) form the public interface of Libtask.jl.
-They divide neatly into two kinds of functions: those which are used to construct and manipulate [`TapedTask`](@ref)s, and those which are intended to be used _inside_ a [`TapedTask`](@ref).
+They divide neatly into two kinds of functions: those which are used to manipulate [`TapedTask`](@ref)s, and those which are intended to be used _inside_ a [`TapedTask`](@ref).
 First, manipulation of [`TapedTask`](@ref)s:
 ```@docs; canonical=true
 Libtask.consume